All About Takoyaki

+What is takoyaki?
 Savory, salty, and just generally delicious, takoyaki is an incredibly popular Japanese street food.
-Tako means octopus and yaki indicates the cooking method, in this case, pan-frying.
-Sometimes called “octopus balls” in English, takoyaki is made of a batter infused with dashi (dried kelp and fish flakes) which is filled with diced octopus, tempura scraps, pickled ginger, and green onion.
-These ingredients are fried together in a special pan and turned over with a small pick to cook both sides evenly and create the classic round takoyaki shape.
+Tako means octopus, and yaki indicates the cooking method, in this case, pan-frying.
+Sometimes called “octopus balls” in English, takoyaki is made of a takoyaki batter infused with dashi (dried kelp and bonito flakes) filled with diced octopus meat, tempura scraps, pickled ginger, and green onion.
+These ingredients are fried in a special takoyaki pan and turned over with a small pick to cook both sides evenly and create the classic round takoyaki recipe and shape.

-Toppings are also an important element of takoyaki, and they typically include takoyaki sauce (which is similar to worcestershire sauce), Japanese mayonnaise, bonito (fish flakes), and seaweed flakes.
-Nice and crisp on the outside and tender on the inside, takoyaki is a delicious Japanese snack.
+Toppings are also an essential element of takoyaki, and they typically include takoyaki sauce (similar to Worcestershire sauce), Japanese mayonnaise, bonito flakes (fish flakes), and dried seaweed flakes.
+Nice and crisp on the outside and tender on the inside, takoyaki is a delicious Japanese food and snack.